Shota Rustaveli Street, Tashkent: Constructions

 “Shota Rustaveli street" plays essential role in the beauty, in social-economic impact and cultural life of Tashkent city.
-There are number of essential building and constructions which serve to the local people, and they are: “Babur park", "Grand Mir hotel", "Tashkent region court", "Building of International fund of saving the Aral sea", "Embassy of Switzerland", "Saodat" trading center and many other companies.
+There are number of essential building and constructions which serve to the local people, and they are: “Babur park", "Grand Mir hotel", "Tashkent region court", "Building of International Fund for Saving the Aral Sea", "Embassy of Switzerland", "Saodat" trading center and many other companies.
 In 1987 Uzbek government has set the monument for the Shota Rustaveli which was made by R.Nemirovski, who was a professional sculptor.
 After the independence of Uzbekistan the monument for the Russian people poet Alexander Pushkin was replaced to the "Shota Rustaveli street" too.

 Location

 “Shota Rustaveli street" is located in the southern part of Tashkent, and it links many big and main streets of Tashkent city, which are: “Shakhrizabz street” and “YangiSergeliyo’li street”.
 “Shota Rustaveli street” in under the municipal of Yakkasaray district of Tashkent.